michaelshiloh/IMInTheWorld/homework.md

 ### Due June 12

 1. Propose an artwork that uses technology in some way.
-This is not something you will make, so it may require skills that you don't possess, but it should seem reasonably achievable with current technology (e.g. no perpetual motion or faster-than-light space travel).
+This is not something you will make, so you may propose skills that you don't possess, but it should seem reasonably achievable with current technology (e.g. no perpetual motion or faster-than-light space travel).